arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 1. To begin code review, in the left-hand nav menu, find the `Symbol Tree` area, expand the `Exports` folder, and double-click on `entry`.

 This will bring you to the entry point of the builder.
-We will now bein the code review.
+We will now begin the code review.

 ## What Happens First?